-- Note 5 Estimation of useful life of property, plant and equipment - Note 6 Lease Arrangements : Determination of lease term and discount rate - Note 20 Deferred tax balances (net). - Note 30 Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources; - Note 33 Employee benefit plans: key actuarial assumptions. - Note 35 Expected credit loss; Forward adjustment to the collected trend.
+- Note 5 Estimation of useful life of property, plant and equipment. - Note 29.2 Deferred tax balances (net). - Note 32 Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources. - Note 33 Employee benefit plans: key actuarial assumptions. - Note 35 Expected credit loss.